TiewTNT/tlpdapi/README.md

 # TXCPAPI

-**TXCPAPI** (pronounced *tek-sac-pay-pee*, obviously) is a minimalist, anarchic API for compiling LaTeX files.
+**TXCPAPI** (pronounced *tek-sac-pay-pee*, obviously) is a minimalist, anarchic API for compiling TeX files.
 It runs without authentication, without rate limiting, and without shame.
 If you're looking for security, stability, or adult supervision... this isn't it.

 ## 🚀 What It Does

 - Accepts `.tex` or `.zip` uploads via a `/api` endpoint
-- Compiles the files using LaTeX engines (`pdflatex`, `xelatex`, etc.)
+- Compiles the files using LaTeX engines (`pdflatex`, `xelatex`, etc.) or ConTeXt
 - Converts output to various formats: PDF, HTML, Markdown, plain text, images
 - Returns the final result directly—no signup, no storage, no questions asked